 - Addresses all aspects of the illness: physical, psychological, behavioural, social and practical

-- Is tailored to the needs and circumstances of the person with the eating disorder and their family or circle of support
+- Is tailored to the needs and circumstances of the person with the eating disorder and their family or support network

 - Puts the needs of the person with the eating disorder at the core of all decisions throughout the process of treatment and recovery